Polish People's Republic: 1970s and 1980s

 On 13 December 1981, Jaruzelski proclaimed martial law, suspended Solidarity, and temporarily imprisoned most of its leaders.
 This sudden crackdown on Solidarity was reportedly out of fear of Soviet intervention (see Soviet reaction to the Polish crisis of 1980–1981).
 The government then disallowed Solidarity on 8 October 1982.
 Martial law was formally lifted in July 1983, though many heightened controls on civil liberties and political life, as well as food rationing, remained in place through the mid-to-late-1980s.
 Jaruzelski stepped down as prime minister in 1985 and became president (chairman of the Council of State).

 This did not prevent Solidarity from gaining more support and power.
-Eventually it eroded the dominance of the PUWP, which in 1981 lost approximately 85,000 of its 3 million members.
+Eventually, it eroded the dominance of the PUWP, which in 1981 lost approximately 85,000 of its 3 million members.
 Throughout the mid-1980s, Solidarity persisted solely as an underground organization, but by the late 1980s was sufficiently strong to frustrate Jaruzelski's attempts at reform, and nationwide strikes in 1988 were one of the factors that forced the government to open a dialogue with Solidarity.

 From 6 February to 15 April 1989, talks of 13 working groups in 94 sessions, which became known as the "Roundtable Talks" (Rozmowy Okrągłego Stołu) saw the PUWP abandon power and radically altered the shape of the country.
 In June, shortly after the Tiananmen Square protests in China, the 1989 Polish legislative election took place.
 Much to its own surprise, Solidarity took all contested (35%) seats in the Sejm, the Parliament's lower house, and all but one seat in the elected Senate.

-Solidarity persuaded the communists' longtime allied parties, the United People's Party and Democratic Party, to throw their support to Solidarity.
+Solidarity persuaded the communists' longtime allied parties, the United People's Party and Democratic Party, to switch their support to Solidarity.
 This all but forced Jaruzelski, who had been named president in July, to appoint a Solidarity member as prime minister.
 Finally, he appointed a Solidarity-led coalition government with Tadeusz Mazowiecki as the country's first non-communist prime minister since 1948.

-On 10 December 1989, the statue of Vladimir Lenin was removed in Warsaw by the PRL authorities.
+On 10 December 1989, the statue of Vladimir Lenin was removed in Warsaw by the Polish authorities.

-The Parliament amended the Constitution on 29 December 1989 to formally rescind the PUWP's constitutionally-guaranteed power and restore democracy and civil liberties.
+The Parliament amended the Constitution on 29 December 1989 to formally rescind the PUWP's constitutionally guaranteed power and restore democracy and civil liberties.
 This began the Third Polish Republic, and served as a prelude to the democratic elections of 1991 — the first since 1928.

-The PZPR was disbanded on 30 January 1990, but Wałęsa could be elected as president only eleven months later.
+The PZPR was disbanded on 30 January 1990, and Wałęsa was elected as president eleven months later.
 The Warsaw Pact was dissolved on 1 July 1991 and the Soviet Union ceased to exist in December 1991.
 On 27 October 1991, the 1991 Polish parliamentary election, the first democratic election since the 1920s.
 This completed Poland's transition from a communist party rule to a Western-style liberal democratic political system.
 The last post-Soviet troops left Poland on 18 September 1993.
 After ten years of democratic consolidation, Poland joined OECD in 1996, NATO in 1999 and the European Union in 2004.